Dinah-Ngatia5/event-management-api/README.md

 5. **Seed the database**:

-- I have a `seed.py` file to populate the database with initial data, run this command:
+- I have a `seed.py` file, to populate the database with initial data, run this command:

 ```bash
 python seed.py